-It may sound strange to the average adult, but when we are young, our minds and bodies actually need help to learn to work together.
-This is why it’s so difficult for young babies to start walking, and it’s the same reason that toddlers so often trip or fall over when running.
-It takes time and experience in order for their bodies to understand spatial relationships.
-This is broken down by science into two basic sensing systems in the mind known as the vestibular system and proprioception system.
+It may sound strange to us adults, but children’s minds and bodies actually need to learn how to work together.
+This is why it’s so difficult for young babies to start walking.
+Or why toddlers so often trip or fall when running.
+It takes time and experience for their bodies to understand spatial relationships.
+When children run, jump, and swing, their body learns how to navigate their environment.

 Comments will be approved before showing up.